-This is one of those side salads that you will be making again and again because it's just that good.
-It is perfect for a potluck because it can be made a day in advance, great for making at the beginning of the week and eating for lunches, and is also such a great dish to bring to new parents or friends in need.
+This Southwestern Pasta Salad is one of those side salads that you will be making again and again because it's just that good.
+It is a great addition to a potluck because it can be made a day in advance, great for making at the beginning of the week and eating for lunches, and is also the perfect side dish to bring to new parents or friends in need.

 Add lime zest.
 For a bit of lime flavor, add the zest from ½ of a lime!

 Swap the beans.
 Instead of black beans you can use pinto beans or kidney beans, if you prefer.

 Add black olives.
 My husband isn't a fan of black olives but if he was, I would love to add them to this pasta salad.

 Add chicken.
 If you want to make this more of a main dish, you can thrown in some shredded chicken.
 This would be a great use for shredded rotisserie chicken!

 Add some spice.
 If you like things on the spicier side, use medium or hot taco seasoning or add ¼-1/2 teaspoon of cayenne pepper for a little kick.